 Nursing is the backbone of the healthcare industry in any country.
 By definition of Section 31 of the Nursing Act, a nurse supports, cares for, and treats a health care user to achieve and maintain health and live in dignity until death.
 It is no surprise then that strict checks and measures have been put in place to make sure that nursing colleges and other tertiary training institutions meet the necessary standards in South Africa.
 There are numerous training programs offered by various institutions.
 After reading this article, you should be able to choose an institution with an accredited program that would be a suitable match for your area of interest.

 There are different categories of nurses who specialize in hospitals or private practice, families, and communities.
 They must all meet different criteria and therefore undergo different training to achieve a diverse approach to medical practice.
 All nursing schools in South Africa must be licensed by the SANC- the South African Nursing Council after meeting specific quality standards.
-Listed below are the universities, colleges, and satellite institutions that offer accredited nurse training programs in South Africa.

 List of registered colleges in South Africa